Anthony Kelly (martial artist): Martial arts and Guinness World Records

-Appearances
+Television appearances

-Kelly appeared in "Ninjas 2", a 2008 episode of the television series MythBusters, in order to test whether an arrow could be caught in mid-air, whether a ninja can deflect an arrow with a sword and kill the archer before they can reload, and whether a one-inch punch could render somebody unconscious.
+Kelly appeared in a 2003 episode of Ripley's Believe It or Not!, catching paintballs shot at him.
+He appeared in "Ninjas 2", a 2008 episode of the television series MythBusters, in order to test whether an arrow could be caught in mid-air, whether a ninja can deflect an arrow with a sword and kill the archer before they can reload, and whether a one-inch punch could render somebody unconscious.
 While Kelly is able to catch arrows, he could not do so under full-combat conditions, so the MythBusters declared that myth "busted".
 Kelly was able to deflect an arrow with a sword and "kill" Adam Savage before he could reload, thereby confirming that myth.
 Given the amount of force Kelly could generate with his one-inch punch, the MythBusters team declared it is plausible that someone could be knocked out with the punch.
+He appeared on "Steel Face", a 2013 episode of Stan Lee's Superhumans, to demonstrate his reflexes at catching various objects.

+Kelly appeared on the episode "Great Obsessions" of the 2019 series Ripley's Believe It or Not!, where he was shown breaking the record for the highest arrow shot into the air and then caught.
+He has also appeared on an episode of Time Warp.
 Kelly was the first person to perform live on Guinness World Records television series in both India and China.
-He has appeared on episodes of Ripley's Believe It or Not!, Stan Lee's Superhumans and Time Warp.

 Personal life

-Kelly was born and raised in Armidale, New South Wales.
-He went to school at O'Connor Catholic College.
-He states he only eats meat and potatoes, and has never eaten fruit or other vegetables in his life.
-Kelly attributes his fast reflexes to a combination of genetics and his unusual diet.
-Kelly previously taught kung fu classes at Duval High School.
+Kelly states he only eats meat and potatoes, and has never eaten fruit or other vegetables in his life.
+He attributes his fast reflexes to a combination of genetics and his unusual diet.
+As of 2014, Kelly was working as a support officer at Armidale High School, and also taught kung fu and reaction training at Duval High School.